j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 ```

 #### 2.)
 Convert the `bam` files to `bigWig` format.
 Again, pretty easy.
 I use [deepTools](https://deeptools.github.io/) to create these files.
 The `-e` option should be set to your average fragment size (which can be guessed or determined from the output of `ChIPQC`).
 The `-bs` options sets the bin size, so it can be decreased for increased resolution or increased for smaller files.
 The `-bl` option allows you to specify a blacklist, though we've already removed these reads in this case.
 The `-b` option is for your input file, and `-o` is the output file.
 The `-p` options allows you to set the number of processing cores to be utilized.
+There are *many* other options also available, but you can figure those out on your own.
+Can normalize to 1x genome coverage, subtract input reads from your sample tracks, etc.

 **Bash script (make_chip_rpkm_tracks.sh):
 ```Bash